eea/eionet2-user-management/README.md

 During the process, various validation checks are performed by the application.
 Depending on the current user role - Admin or NFP, the app will impose specific restrictions in creating/adding users.

+### Removing users
+The flow for removing an user is:
+- The (Admin or NFP) user opens the "Manage users" MS Teams app tab.
+- The (Admin or NFP) removes the user ("Remove")

 ### Managing the user attributes

 The flow for managing user attributes is: